 4) James Williams, Miami (FL)

-If you see a player on Miami’s defensive film who towers over everyone in the secondary, chances are that it’s James Williams.
-At 6’5″, 224 pounds, Williams has unnatural size for a safety.
-It can be easy to hype up those kinds of prospects prematurely in the NFL Draft realm, but Williams has done enough on tape to earn some excitement.
+If you see a player on Miami’s defensive film who towers over everyone in the secondary, chances are it’s James Williams.
+At 6’5″ and 224 pounds, Williams has an unnatural size for safety.
+It can be easy to hype up that kind of prospect prematurely in the NFL Draft realm, but Williams has done enough on tape to earn some excitement.

-As many ball hawks as there are on our preliminary top safeties list for the 2024 NFL Draft, none had more interceptions than Miami’s Kamren Kinchens in 2022.
-Kinchens put up six interceptions at the back end of the Hurricanes’ secondary, along with six deflections, and he added 59 total tackles and 1.5 tackles for loss on the year.
+As many ball hawks as there are on our top safeties list for the 2024 NFL Draft, none are more prolific than Miami’s Kamren Kinchens.

 Who Is the Best Safety in the 2024 NFL Draft?